 Optimal Taxes on Capital in the OLG Model with Uninsurable Idiosyncratic Income Risk

 We characterize the optimal linear tax on capital in an Overlapping Generations model with two period lived households facing uninsurable idiosyncratic labor income risk.
-The Ramsey government internalizes the general equilibrium feedback of private precautionary saving.
-For logarithmic utility our full analytical solution of the Ramsey problem shows that the optimal aggregate saving rate is independent of income risk.
-The optimal time-invariant tax on capital is increasing in income risk.
-Its sign depends on the extent of risk and on the Pareto weight of future generations.
-If the Ramsey tax rate that maximizes steady state utility is positive, then implementing this tax rate permanently generates a Pareto-improving transition even if the initial equilibrium is dynamically efficient.
-We generalize our results to Epstein-Zin-Weil utility and show that the optimal steady state saving rate is increasing in income risk if and only if the intertemporal elasticity of substitution is smaller than 1.
+The Ramsey government internalizes the general equilibrium effects of private precautionary saving on factor prices.
+For logarithmic utility a complete analytical solution of the Ramsey problem exhibits an optimal aggregate saving rate that is independent of income risk, whereas the optimal time-invariant tax on capital implementing this saving rate is increasing in income risk.
+The optimal saving rate is constant along the transition and its sign depends on the magnitude of risk and on the Pareto weight of future generations.
+If the Ramsey tax rate that maximizes steady state utility is positive, then implementing this tax rate permanently induces a Pareto-improving transition even if the initial equilibrium is dynamically efficient.
+For general Epstein-Zin-Weil utility we show that the optimal steady state saving rate is increasing in income risk if and only if the intertemporal elasticity of substitution is smaller than 1.

 Keywords: Idiosyncratic Risk, Taxation of Capital, Overlapping Generations, Precautionary Saving, Pecuniary Externality

 JEL Classification: H21, H31, E21